Coordinating Committee and Executive Committee

 In addition to the annual meeting for setting organizational goals and strategies as noted above, the Coordinating Committee convenes two meetings scheduled at appropriate intervals during the year.
 Those meetings also include public forums for open discussion of any relevant matters.
 All Coordinating Committee meetings are open to the public, including all registered SPN participants.

-Structure and Goals
+Structure and Purpose

 The committee establishes standing sub-committees, commissions and retires time-limited work groups, and hears reports, all on matters of strategic significance to SPN.
 The Community Engagement Collaborative keeps the Coordinating Committee informed.
 The Coordinating Committee may request updates, information, and outcomes from the Community Engagement Collaborative.